 · Food/Stacking/Samurai (incl. ideas of usefulness, cooking farming and gardening, Happystacking in China, Seven Samurai in Japan, sustainability, engaged practice)

 · Cumbriana Proof (incl.
 Localism, Lakeland Culture, Arts and Craft movement, Ruskin, Coniston Water Festival, Creative Egremont)

 · Ways of Living (incl. journeys and travel, biographies, ideas of freedom and transformation/proposals for how to live)

 Ways of Living is part of a wider Guestroom project that looks at the concepts and motivations of how we live, and ideas of freedom and transformation.
 It is designed to grow and evolve as a special interest collection of Guestroom, while its content reflects on the nature of a built environment such as Lawson Park Farm.

-Guestroom are working in collaboration with Dorian Moore to develop this website as an important addition to the actual library.
-Through the website you will be able to access the library database, comment and tag material, see what events are taking place in both Lawson Park library and the local village library in the Coniston Institute and link to interesting and relevant national and international library sites, as well as to other book and reading projects.
+Guestroom worked in collaboration with Dorian Moore to develop this website as an important addition to the actual library.
+Through the Library website you are able to access the library database, comment and tag material, see what events are taking place in both Lawson Park library and the local village library in the Coniston Institute and link to interesting and relevant national and international library sites, as well as to other book and reading projects.

 This project has been generously funded by the Esmée Fairbairn Foundation and Arts Council England